 It is significant that the title 'Youth' here is tied to the motif of Enoch's superiority over angels and his leading role in the celestial community which will play later a prominent role in the Merkabah liturgical accounts.
-It is possible that the title 'Youth' also signifies here Enoch's role as a very special servant of the deity who has immediate access to God's Presence which is even closer than that of the archangels.
-In this context it is not surprising that in the shorter recension of 2 En.
-24.1-2 the patriarch is depicted as the one who has a seat left79 of the Lord, 'closer than Gabriel', that is, next to God.
+It is possible that the title 'Youth' also signifies here Enoch's role as a very special servant of the Deity who has immediate access to God's Presence which is even closer than that of the archangels.
+In this context it is not surprising that in the longer recension of 2 Enoch 24:1-2 the patriarch is depicted as the one who has seat left80 to the Lord, 'closer than Gabriel', i.e. next to God.

-Finally, we must note that several important readings of 'Youth' in the materials associated with the Slavonic Enoch can be found in the Vienna Codex.80 In this manuscript Enoch is addressed by the Lord as 'Youth'81 in the context of angelic veneration.
+Finally, we must note that several important readings of 'Youth' in the materials associated with the Slavonic Enoch can be found in the Vienna Codex.81 In this manuscript Enoch is addressed by the Lord as 'Youth', in the context of angelic veneration.
 The passage from 2 Enoch 22 of the Vienna Codex reads:

-And the Lord with his own mouth called me [Enoch] and said: Be brave, Youth!82 Do not be frightened!
+And the Lord with his own mouth called me [Enoch] and said: Be brave, Youth!83 Do not be frightened!
 Stand up in front of my face forever.
 And Michael, the Lord's archistratig, brought me in the front of the Lord's face.
 And the Lord tempted his servants and said to them: 'Let Enoch come up and stand in the front of my face forever'.
-And the glorious ones bowed down and said: 'Let him come up!'83
+And the glorious ones bowed down and said: 'Let him come up!'
+84